joebew42/joebew42.github.io/_posts/2020-12-23-software-architecture-is-overrated.markdown

 If scaling or faster delivery process wasn't an issue before, they will be as soon as they have a real impact on product quality and business.

 The architecture of a system should always reflect real business needs.

+We should move away from the **big up-front design** approach, or the desire to provide future-proof architecture, in favor of an **emergent** approach.

 ## Software Architectures are Design Patterns at a higher-level